prakhartiwari0/prakhartiwari0/README.md

 I am currently in Senior Secondary.
 I am fond of Science 🚀 & Technology 🖥.
-Currently Learning Web Development and Programming + looking for Open Source Projects 🔍
+Currently Learning Web Development and Programming + looking for Open Source Projects 🔍 My other interests include writing stories, reading, listening to music + Singing, thinking about this world and life, spirituality, etc. I consider myself an explorer of this existence.

 ---